 We have funded our operations in recent years through cash flows from operations as well as from stock option exercises.
-As of June 30, 2006, our principal sources of liquidity included cash, cash equivalents and marketable securities totaling \$238.1 million.
+As of September 30, 2006, our principal sources of liquidity included cash, cash equivalents and marketable securities totaling \$159.7 million.

-With respect to cash flow, net cash provided by operating activities was \$23.5 million for the six months ended June 30, 2006, compared to \$38.2 million for the same period in 2005.
-During the six months ended June 30, 2006, net cash provided by operating activities primarily reflects net income adjusted for depreciation and amortization and stock-award compensation, partially offset by an increase in inventories and a decrease in accrued expenses.
-During the six months ended June 30, 2005, net cash provided by operating activities primarily reflects net income adjusted for depreciation and amortization, as well as an increase in deferred revenue, partially offset by an increase in inventories and a decrease in accrued expenses.
+With respect to cash flow, net cash provided by operating activities was \$22.7 million for the nine months ended September 30, 2006, compared to \$39.3 million for the same period in 2005.
+During the nine months ended September 30, 2006, net cash provided by operating activities primarily reflects net income adjusted for depreciation and amortization and stock-based compensation expense, partially offset by an increase in inventories and a decrease in accrued expenses.
+During the nine months ended September 30, 2005, net cash provided by operating activities primarily reflects net income adjusted for depreciation and amortization and in-process research and development, as well as an increase in deferred revenue, partially offset by increases in accounts receivable and inventories and a decrease in accrued expenses.

-Accounts receivable increased by \$3.2 million to \$143.9 million at June 30, 2006 from \$140.7 million at December 31, 2005.
+Accounts receivable increased by \$8.4 million to \$149.1 million at September 30, 2006 from \$140.7 million at December 31, 2005.
 These balances are net of allowances for sales returns, bad debts and customer rebates, all of which we estimate and record based primarily on historical experience.
-Days sales outstanding in accounts receivable increased from 52 days at December 31, 2005 to 58 days at June 30, 2006.
-The increase in days sales outstanding was primarily attributable to the relative proportion of solution sales in each period, which was higher in the quarter ended December 31, 2005 than in the quarter ended June 30, 2006.
+Days sales outstanding in accounts receivable increased from 52 days at December 31, 2005 to 58 days at September 30, 2006.
+The increase in days sales outstanding was primarily attributable to the relative proportion of solution sales in each period, which was higher in the quarter ended December 31, 2005 than in the quarter ended September 30, 2006.
 These sales are typically paid prior to recognition and therefore lower our days sales outstanding in the period when revenue is recognized.
-The increase in days sales outstanding is also due to higher concentration of revenue in the last two weeks of the quarter ended June 30, 2006 compared to the quarter ended December 31, 2005.
+The increase in days sales outstanding is also due to higher concentration of revenue in the last two weeks of the quarter ended September 30, 2006 compared to the quarter ended December 31, 2005.

-At June 30, 2006 and December 31, 2005, we held inventory in the amounts of \$122.0 million and \$96.8 million, respectively.
+At September 30, 2006 and December 31, 2005, we held inventory in the amounts of \$134.4 million and \$96.8 million, respectively.
 These balances include stockroom, spares and demonstration equipment inventories at various locations and inventory at customer sites related to shipments for which we have not yet recognized revenue.
-The increase from December 31, 2005 of approximately \$25 million was attributable to several operating initiatives.
-For the past year, we have transitioned our products to comply with the European Union's Directive on the Restriction of Hazardous Substances, or RoHS Directive.
-Due to concern about possible slippage with key suppliers upon the RoHS effective date of July 1, 2006, we transferred additional pre-RoHS compliant inventory to Europe during the three months ended June 30, 2006.
-We also had a higher inventory balance due to inventory build-up for new product introductions expected in the third quarter of 2006, in-transit inventory related to a new outsourced manufacturing program in Asia and inventory related to the Sundance and Medea acquisitions.
+The increase from December 31, 2005 of approximately \$38 million was primarily attributable to several operating initiatives, including inventory build-up in the Consumer Video segment in preparation for the holiday season, inventory build-up for new product introductions, in-transit inventory related to a new outsourced manufacturing program in Asia, as well as additional pre-RoHS (the European Union's Directive on the Restriction of Hazardous Substances) compliant inventory that was transferred to Europe during the second quarter of 2006.
+We also had a higher inventory balance due to our acquisitions of Sibelius, Sundance and Medea during 2006, as well as lower than expected sales in the third quarter of 2006.
 We expect the net inventory balance to decline by year-end.
 We review all inventory balances regularly for excess quantities or potential obsolescence and make appropriate adjustments as needed to reserve or write-down the inventories to reflect their estimated realizable value.
 We source inventory products and components pursuant to purchase orders placed from time to time.